It all started in 2016.

 When Founder VL Gaffney sat down with her public school’s Section 504 coordinator to discuss “options” for on-campus accommodations that made no allowance for the turbulence of chronic illness or the rigidity of her parents’ full-time work schedules, she knew sticking around and clinging to a concept of normality from before just wasn’t the right move.

 She knew there had to be another way.

 Armed with the knowledge that, each day, students around her – and like her – were taking up valuable teacher time, energy, and resources trying to meet archaic standards of “achievement” in crowded classrooms using often outdated materials, Gaffney reached out to friends nationwide for help founding a new kind of youth-focused organization, Camp Oak Hallows.

 Gaffney (Founder) | Davidson (HM Sagacity) | O’Brien (HM Vitality)

-On each profile page, you’ll find Works by COH admins from our own classes that are available as resources to students.
+On each profile page, you’ll find Works that are available as resources to students and educators.
 Some ideas reflected therein conflict with those of other team members, but we work as a cohesive unit to provide these materials freely and publicly.

-Camp Oak Hallows is the mind-meld of “old fashioned” all-American summer camp and residential boarding school, with a hefty splash of disability and social justice awareness, dashes of innovation, and a sprinkle of the magic we call luck.
-COH’s four “houses” are Alacrity, Sagacity, Serenity, and Vitality.
+Camp Oak Hallows is the mind-meld of “old fashioned” all-American summer camp and residential boarding school, with hefty splashes of social justice awareness, dashes of innovation, and a sprinkle of the magic we call luck.

 Incorporated as a Non-Profit August 2017; Federal 501c3 status: CONFIRMED by IRS (Apr.
 2021)